Elucidating the Design Choice of Probability Paths in Flow Matching for Forecasting: Empirical Results

 \subsection{Discussion}

-Our empirical results showed that our proposed model consistently outperformed other models across different forecasting tasks involving different types of dynamical systems.
+Our empirical results showed that our proposed model consistently outperformed other models across several forecasting tasks involving different PDEs.
 Our model shows improved training efficiency, with faster convergence reducing the computational resources and time required for model training.
 Moreover, our model is efficient during inference time since it only requires a few sampling steps, making it practical for real-world applications where computational efficiency is crucial.
 Additionally, the model maintained better temporal consistency, as indicated by a slower decay of Pearson correlation coefficients over longer prediction horizons.
 These findings validate the effectiveness of our approach in modeling complex dynamical systems.
+Our focus in this paper is on near- to mid-term forecasting (15–20 steps), which is a standard set-up in spatio-temporal video and PDE benchmarks.
+While our framework is compatible with longer rollouts in principle, scaling to significantly longer horizons remains a long-standing challenge, as for most forecasting tasks, due to compounding errors and distributional drift, especially in high-dimensional dynamics.
+This is an important direction for future work.

-Our ablation study further validated the advantage of our proposed probability path model.
+Our ablation study (see App. \ref{app_ablation}) further validated the advantages of our proposed probability path model.
 We found that larger $\sigma$ values not only contributed to smoother training loss curves but also enhanced the overall stability and efficiency of the model.
 Moreover, we saw that $\sigma_{\text{sam}} = 0$ can be fixed without compromising accuracy.
-The fact that our model achieved improved performance even with the simplest sampler (Euler scheme) and a minimal number of sampling steps (as few as five) validates its practical applicability, especially in scenarios where computational resources and time are limited.
+We also provide studies to understand the effect of using context frames and the choice of $\sigma_{min}$ on test performance in App. \ref{app_ablation}.
+In particular, in Table \ref{tab:sigma_min_analysis} we see noticeable improvement in test performance using $\sigma_{min} > 0$, showing the advantages of going beyond the commonly used Brownian bridge model (see \citep{tong2023improving, tong2023simulation}).
+Importantly, the fact that our model achieved improved performance even with the simplest sampler (Euler scheme) and a minimal number of sampling steps (as few as one for the FPC task; see Figure \ref{fig:mse_samplingsteps}) validates its practical applicability, especially in scenarios where computational resources and time are limited.